Lumbar Laminectomy for Spinal Stenosis

 The main risks particularly associated this procedure are spinal fluid leak, wound infection, failure of your symptoms to improve, worsening of your symptoms, a recurrence of your symptoms, damage to the spinal nerves with resultant weakness of your leg muscles, a progression of the weakness in your lower back joints, or damage to your bladder and bowel continence.
 A more extensive list of risks is detailed on the consent form.

-The great majority of patients with leg pains do experience significant pain relief.
+The great majority of patients with leg pain do experience significant pain relief.
 Patients with predominantly back pain do not experience such impressive results.

 Athletes can usually return to full training in approximately 10 weeks, though each case will need to be judged on it's individual merits, taking factors such as the athlete's age, particular athletic activity, and body habitus into account.

-You will be reviewed in the clinic after 6 weeks, and again 3 months later to confirm that your recovery has proceeded satisfactorily, and that further imaging tests or therapies are not required.
+You will be reviewed in the clinic after 6 weeks.
 You will have been given a regime of low-back muscle exercises by the physiotherapy department - it is important that these exercises become as regular a part of your daily routine as brushing your teeth!

 Always tell your surgeon if you are taking Aspirin, Disprin, Plavix (Clopidrogel), Warfarin, Dipyridamole (Persantine), Asasantin, Aggrenox or if your medical condition has changed in any respect in the period of time prior to your procedure.